devmarissa/Summoners/README.md

 ## Why should you invest?
 Summoners has been positively recieved by a large portion of the Roblox community in the two weeks it has been in development.
 As well, the game demo release on the 8th attracted a large influx of users into the Discord and increased the attention drawn to this game.
 After making the game paid access at midnight, we generated a total of 30 game access purchases the following day (9th) in spite of the game being a demonstration.
 We have also recieved lots of positive comments and feedback regarding the game and have a strong community surrounding the project only weeks after its inception.
 ## Alpha Development Funding Goal
-Our current funding goal is 15,000 USD.
-The minimum investment per investor is 1,000 USD to limit investor count.
+Our current funding goal is$ 5,000 USD.
+The minimum investment per investor is $1,000 USD to limit investor count.
 These funds will go directly into Alpha development to reach our goal of release by Christmas.
 ### Funding Breakdown
 These funds will be channeled into the following categories with the following amount allocations:
 - Building
   - Map (Proj. $500/3 weeks)
   - Assets (Proj. $2,000/3 weeks)
 - Gameplay Scripting (Proj. $1,000/1 month)
 - UI (Proj. $100/1 week)
+- Cont.
 ## Projected Returns
 Lorem ipsum.